Back to Blog

 California is the state that changes privacy policy drafting the most for many online businesses.
 At the website-operator level, CalOPPA requires operators of commercial websites and online services that collect personally identifiable information from California consumers to conspicuously post a privacy policy.
 California also requires disclosure of how your site responds to Do Not Track signals or similar mechanisms.

 For businesses covered by the CCPA as amended by the CPRA, your privacy policy and the Notice at Collection work together.
 The California Attorney General explains that the Notice at Collection must be provided at or before collection and must list the categories of personal information collected and the purposes for which those categories are used.
-The current CPPA rules also require the notice to state whether each category is sold or shared, how long each category is retained or the criteria used to set retention, and to link to the relevant privacy policy section.
+Current CPPA rules also require the notice to state whether each category is sold or shared, how long each category is retained or the criteria used to set retention, and to link to the relevant privacy policy section.

 Colorado